nuclearace/CytubeBot/README.md

 ## Config

 - `cytubeServer` - URL of the server.
-Ex "cytu.be"
+Ex "https://cytu.be"
 - `username` - Account name the bot uses on the Cytube server
 - `pw` [optional] - Password for the bot, blank logs in as guest
 - `room` - Room the bot should join